xfiveco/generator-chisel/README.md

 On a typical project, you will work in `src` folder and check your work in `dist` folder so you don’t have to touch other files.

 ### Adding pages to the project
 Once you have basic project structure generated, you should add pages you will be working on.
-Chisel Generator comes with a subgenerator for adding new pages to the project.
+Chisel comes with a subgenerator for adding new pages to the project.

 From the command line type: